mklug/Graphs/README.md

 # Graphs

 A collection of some graph algorithms.
 I've used these on various programming challenge websites, so they are in some sense rigorously tested.
-Your mileage may vary and I would be curious to hear about any errors.
+Your mileage may vary and I would be curious to hear about any bugs.

 The different directories contain implementations of: